base698/freefall-drift/readme.md

 Simple Free Drift Explorer v0.1
 ----------

-Meant to be a more robust example of: Example Simulation from: http://www.omniskore.com/freefall_drift2.html
+Meant to be a more robust example of simulation here: http://www.omniskore.com/freefall_drift2.html

 Features
 ----